How to Find Out Who Owns a Domain Name

 This method will result in additional spendings as this service isn’t free.
 However, it will save you valuable time and energy.

 Hopefully, now you have a better idea of how to find out who owns a domain name you want.
-As mentioned before, even if the domain name is already registered, it doesn’t necessarily mean that the owner will not be willing to pass on the ownership to you.
+As mentioned before, even if the new domain name is already registered, it doesn’t necessarily mean that the owner will not be willing to pass on the domain ownership to you.

 In short, here’s how you can find and contact the domain owner to make an offer: